 In other words, not every brand says refrigeration after opening is necessary, but pretty much all agree it helps the condiment retain quality for longer.

 For instance, Golden Dragon Sauces say that refrigeration of their products is recommended, but not necessary.
 Cold temperature simply helps to preserve the quality of the sauce.

 Other brands, like the popular Maekrua, slap a big label that says “refrigerate after opening” on the bottle.
 That makes it pretty clear you should keep the sauce in the fridge.

 (Cocktail sauce also benefits from refrigeration, in case you were wondering.)

 |Oyster sauce (unopened)||Best-by + 3 – 6 months for best quality|

 |Oyster sauce (opened)||3 – 6 months for best quality|

-How To Tell If Oyster Sauce Is Bad?
+How to Tell if Oyster Sauce Is Bad?

 Oyster sauce darkens and its flavor gets stronger over time.
-If it’s too strong for your liking, and merely using less sauce in your dishes doesn’t cut it, feel free to discard it.
+If it’s too strong for your liking, and using less sauce in your dishes doesn’t cut it, feel free to discard it.
 Granted, the sauce isn’t bad by any means, but it’s pretty much useless, so there’s no point in keeping it around.